Supply chain management

 Swire Properties requires service providers to perform well in the areas of health and safety, the environment, procurement, management and quality.
 New suppliers must complete self-assessment questionnaires to confirm that they have appropriate policies and systems in place to comply with the supplier code of conduct.
 Due diligence is performed to verify the responses and sites in Hong Kong and the Chinese mainland may be visited.
 Independent certification in accordance with internationally recognised standards, and the submission of environmental and health and safety management plans, may be requested for internal review.
 In 2020, Swire Properties assessed the compliance of over 300 Tier-1 suppliers (representing over half of its 2020 procurement expenditure) with the supplier code of conduct.
 None were considered high risk.

-Swire Coca-Cola shares knowledge with other Coca-Cola bottlers in Mainland China in order better to manage procurement.
+The compliance by Swire Coca-Cola’s suppliers of critical materials and ingredients for beverages, packaging and any items with TCCC’s logo with TCCC’s Supplier Guiding Principles is audited by third parties.
+Knowledge is shared with other Coca-Cola bottlers in the Chinese mainland in order to manage procurement better.
 This facilitates the identification and selection of suppliers who follow appropriate procurement principles.

 Cathay Pacific Catering Services has stringent procedures for supplier selection and ingredient procurement.
-Its Hazard Analysis and Critical Control Point (HACCP) team and its technical laboratory staff conduct regular audits of its food suppliers’ food safety systems.
+It conducts regular audits of its food suppliers’ food safety systems.